 In maritime navigation, IMO has introduced the Automatic Identification System (AIS).
-All seagoing ships on international voyage falling under SOLAS Convention Chapter 5 must have been equipped with AIS since the end of 2004.
+All seagoing ships on international voyage falling under SOLAS convention Chapter 5 have been equipped with AIS by the end of 2004.

-The European Parliament and the Council have adopted Directive 2002/59/EC establishing a community vessel traffic monitoring and information system for seagoing vessels carrying dangerous or polluting goods using AIS for Ship Reporting and Monitoring.
+The European Parliament and the Council have adopted Directive 2002/59/EC establishing a community vessel traffic monitoring and information systemfor seagoing vessels carrying dangerous or polluting goods using AIS for Ship Reporting and Monitoring.